ics-jku/GUI-VP_Kit/README.md

  * downloads and builds [buildroot](https://buildroot.org) for rv32 and rv64, including
    * the C/C++ toolchain (gcc, glibc) (also for external use -- see below)
    * the root filesystem (based on busybox)
-   * the linux kernel including the root filesystem (initramfs)
+   * the linux kernel image including the root filesystem (initramfs)
-   * the openSBI bootloader (including linux kernel and root filesystem)
+   * the openSBI bootloader image (including linux kernel and root filesystem)
  * builds the device tree blobs describing the rv32 and rv64 (fu540 compatible) single- and multicore vps
  * can start the created rv32 and rv64 images on linux-vp(rv64 multicore), linux32-vp(rv32 multicore), linux-sc-vp(rv64 singlecore) and linux32-sc-vp(rv32 singlecore)
- * supports graphics output, mouse- and keyboard-input via VNC
+ * supports graphic output and mouse input via [Virtual Network Computing](https://en.wikipedia.org/wiki/Virtual_Network_Computing) (VNC) (see below)
- * supports networking between host and system inside vp (see below)
+ * supports networking between the host and the system inside the vp (see below)

 ## Build & Run
 This section explains how to build the project and boot the vp.

 ### Prerequisites

- 1. A running Linux system with at least 20GB of free disk memory and an internet connection
+ 1. A running Linux system with at least 25GB of free disk memory and an internet connection
      * The project was developed and tested on Debian 11
  2. Installed packages necessary for GUI-VP
      * see [rescv-vp README.md](https://github.com/ics-jku/GUI-VP/blob/master/README.md)